 How do you manage your diabetes while on stage?

 It’s amazing just the magic that’s happening behind the scenes.
 I’ve never gone low on stage since I’ve had a Dexcom, and also, it’s been great that my guys get to learn about it.
-They’ve become friends with other diabetics because they know how to deal with it and what it is.
+They’ve become friends with other people with diabetes because they know how to deal with it and what it is.

 I don’t want to chug the OJ, but the times that I do… the country crowd thinks I’m drinking something else.
 I always just tell them they’re going to thank me I did that later, so I’m not having a seizure in the corner of the stage.
 It’s just kind of fun, the technology.
 We can smile about a very serious situation because Dexcom just makes it a lot easier.

 Tell us about your podcast.
 Where did the idea come from?
 What was production like?